 Buses and boats link up to offer a truly wallet-friendly way to go from Bangkok to Koh Chang.
 We’re talking costs for all legs of the trip in the region of about $20.
 In fact, it’s even possible to get the journey for less than that if you search early on and choose the cheapest tour providers with 12Go.asia.

-A one-hour flight from BKK airport to Trat means you can now avoid those long road journeys from Bangkok to the ferry pier.
+A one-hour flight from Suvarnabhumi Airport to Trat means you can now avoid those long road journeys from Bangkok to the ferry pier.
 From the terminals, you’ll need to make for the port by taxi or bus and then connect to a boat going across to Koh Chang.
 The result?
-Expect your travels to last about 4-5 hours from start to finish.
+Expect your entire journey to last about 4-5 hours from start to finish.

 Head to 12Go.asia, enter your travel dates, and search.
 You’ll see that there are multiple ways to trade in Bangkok’s flea markets and street-food bazaars for the beautiful island of Koh Chang.
-The most popular include minivans and buses from the capital to the coast and then a ferry, private taxis to the port, and even flights from Suvarnabhumi Airport to Trat before a boat link to the island.
+The most popular include minibus service and buses from the capital to the coast and then a ferry, private taxis to the port, and even flights from Suvarnabhumi Airport to Trat before a ferry crossing to the island.

 Not quite.
 You can get to Trat Airport, though.
 That’s really close – just 20 minutes’ drive – to the main pier where the ferries going to Koh Chang leave from.
 However, expect to pay a whole load more for the luxury of going by air from BKK.
 There’s just a single airline running the route (Bangkok Airways) and seats can sell out fast in the high-season months.